Regulators approve changes modernizing the Community Reinvestment Act

 The Federal Reserve Bank of Minneapolis will develop informational materials and host events to share information about these changes.
 Watch this page for information on upcoming publications and events.

 The Community Reinvestment Act (CRA) is a 1977 federal law that encourages banks and other depository institutions to help meet the credit needs of their communities, including low- and moderate-income neighborhoods, consistent with safe and sound banking operations.

-The CRA is at the heart of many partnerships between financial institutions and community development organizations.
+The CRA is at the heart of many partnerships between banks and community development organizations.